Music Executives Kevin ‘Coach K’ Lee & Mel Carter Sign Development Deal With Bojangles - NewsBreak

 “Immigrating from Trinidad and Tobago it was always my dream to be an owner of a major restaurant franchise,” said Carter.
 “Being the largest black owner of a QSR Franchise alongside Coach K at an establishment as great as Bojangles brings me great honor and I am deeply blessed.”

 Carter and his ownership group will develop 14 new locations in Greater Atlanta, building upon their acquisition of 18 existing Bojangles restaurants in Georgia, North Carolina and South Carolina.
-The acquisition and size of the multi-unit development agreement make Melanbo the largest Black-controlled franchisee in Bojangles’ system.
+The acquisition and size of the multi-unit development agreement makes Melanbo the largest Black controlled franchisee in Bojangles’ system.

 “Over the last few years, we have been aggressively seeking opportunities to grow our footprint in Atlanta, and we are thrilled to have reached an agreement with two influential voices in the city’s community,” said Patricia Halpin, Vice President of Franchise Growth, Bojangles.
 “Mel and Coach K bring a unique perspective and energy to our network of operators that will be extremely beneficial to the brand’s growth going forward.